For Cloud Native, Architecture Matters

 These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

-- Be purpose-built for Kubernetes
+- It is purpose-built for Kubernetes

-- Be compatible with Amazon’s S3 API
+- It is compatible with Amazon’s S3 API

 Let’s take a look at these criteria in more detail.